 Elsie Lillian Knowles, born 1915, died in infancy after falling from a high chair and fracturing her skull.

 Mother said she was told the catastrophe was her (Mother's) fault, for pulling off the restraining bar from Elsie's high chair.
-This may very well have been so — Mum was only two at the time, and she remembered being taunted in childhood as a "murderer."
+This may very well have been so — Mum was only two at the time.
+She remembered being taunted in childhood as a "murderer."

 Elsie was a favorite of Grandma's — very pretty (Grandma told Muriel) with jet black hair like her father.